Executive AI Risk: 9-21% for Managers vs 50%+ Entry-Level | Data

 Why Entry-Level Faces Higher Risk Than the C-Suite

-The data on entry-level positions tells a starkly different story.
+The data on entry-level positions tells a starkly different story, and it has gotten sharper since mid-2025.
 According to Revelio Labs research reported by CNBC, entry level jobs decline AI has resulted in postings dropping 35% since January 2023.
-That’s not a cyclical dip – it’s structural displacement.
+That's not a cyclical dip - it's structural displacement.
+A November 2025 Stanford paper titled "Canaries in the Coal Mine" put a name on the pattern: employment is already declining for entry-level workers in jobs highly exposed to AI.
+The paper's co-author Erik Brynjolfsson - an economist usually known for counseling patience on technology timelines - told the New York Times, "I don't think it's going to be decades this time."

 Professor Dilan Eren has warned about the pipeline implications: if entry-level positions continue shrinking, where does the next generation of executives come from?
 That's a legitimate long-term concern for organizations and for executive succession planning.
 But it's a different problem than direct executive displacement.